rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

 ---
 layout: post
 title: "Git Commits with a Tag and Signature"
-excerpt: "Kinda like at a book signing party"
+excerpt: "Like authors at a book signing"
 tags: [Git, setup]
 image:
 # pic silver robot white skin handshake 1900x500